AdamanskaHub/Simon/content/home.md

 ---
-megatitle: This is the mega title
+megatitle: At the tip of a thought
 subtitle: The focus and all subtitle
 titleone: My goal
 paraone: >-